Dietetics (Pre-Registration) - MSc

 - Placements enable you to put your learning into practice: The course delivers theoretical and practical campus based learning with three integrated periods of practice based learning enabling you to develop key knowledge, skills and attributes as a trainee dietitian and to meet and evidence the necessary competence to enable registration with the Health & Care Professions Council.

 - Staff expertise: The teaching team includes four registered dietitians who have strong links with the dietetic profession within Scotland and across the UK.

 - Research ensures relevance: The University’s clinically relevant research, along with the broad range of experience of the teaching team, ensures that the course remains current.

 - Facilities: The University campus offers excellent facilities for learning in relation to this course of studies including simulated clinical skills suites, clinical and biochemistry laboratories and food development laboratories.
-Practice based learning opportunities are provided within a variety of appropriate NHS facilities and settings.
+Practice based learning opportunities are provided within a variety of appropriate NHS and healthcare facilities and settings.

 Dietetics is the management of diseases that are amenable to dietary intervention, and the prevention of nutrition-related disorders.
 A dietitian influences food selection and eating behaviour of an individual based on specific nutritional or food requirements.